layershift/enscale-docs/pages/05.access/01.access-via-ssh/docs.10.md

 Enscale does all the server admin tasks for you, but we know how a lot of times SSH access can be important.

-SSH access enables you to install and run your own CLI code or custom git or svn commands, you might need.
-You can, for example run Composer or other PHP dependency managers, as well as access asadmin and similar application server level CLI tools.

-Maybe you would like to push code changes from your environment back to your repository or you need to run commands for conflict resolution.
+SSH access enables you to install and run your own CLI code or custom git or svn commands.
+Or maybe you would like to push code changes from your environment back to your repository or you need to run commands for conflict resolution.

 Having SSH access also give you power to import or export large .sql databases without worrying about php script upload/timeout limitations imposed by phpMyAdmin/phpPgAdmin.